 Dinner and a Show in San Rafael

 (Courtesy of Christopher B. Smith Rafael Film Center)

 From Rosé to Dinner and Dessert

-The Mill Valley Film Festival (Oct.
-4-14, 2018) doesn't actually take place exclusively in Mill Valley.
+The Mill Valley Film Festival (each October) doesn't actually take place exclusively in Mill Valley.
 One of its main cinemas is the gorgeous Art Deco–inspired Christopher B. Smith Rafael Film Center (1118 4th St.)—with a history dating back to 1920, it is now home to the nonprofit California Film Institute.
 Even once the festival's red carpets have been rolled up for the season, the theater shows an extensive array of films on its three screens.
 You might encounter a new documentary, an Oscar-winning indie film, or a decades-old classic such as The King and I.

 Live Music + Craft Cocktails